My background is teaching, not textiles or art, but Science and Maths.

 Quilting started back in 1998 on Wednesdays.... so I decided after a couple of years to get a simple sewing machine.
 Since then, at any possible time, I quilt or think of quilting.
 What attracts me to this crafty art form are the colours, patterns and textures one can achieve through fabric.You always see something different everytime you look at a quilt.

-I remember endless hot summer afternoons before TV, when we were given a crochet hook, knitting needles, or a small embroidery project to keep us busy (and quiet) during the siesta.
+I remember endless hot summer afternoons in Cyprus before TV, when we were given a crochet hook, knitting needles, or a small embroidery project to keep us busy (and quiet) during the siesta.
 The older women were there patiently guiding the younger girls, passing on tradition.

 I can now officially confirm that I suffer from “Quilting Fever” and thankfully the cure for this illness has not yet been discovered!